 Step 4: Find the Pew Supports

-Pew supports are used to anchor a pew to the floor.
-This keeps it stable when members sit and stand.
+To move church pews, first locate the pew supports, which are used to anchor a pew to the floor.
+These supports keep it stable when members sit and stand.
 Typically, they are found at each end, but there may also be a support in the center, especially for longer pews.
 Examine one of your pews and look for the “legs” that extend to the ground.

 Step 5: Remove the Fasteners

 Once you’ve found all the pew supports, locate the fasteners that hold the pew to the floor.
 They may be hidden behind a plastic or metal plate.
 Look for a screw that goes through the pew and into the floor.
 Use a screwdriver that corresponds to the type of screw to remove the fasteners.

 Step 6: Decide Whether to Take the Pews Apart or Move Them Intact

 There are two ways to move pews once you have them disconnected from the floor.
 You can move the entire pew intact, or you can remove the support pieces from the rest of the pew to make it easier to carry.
 If you decide to disassemble the pew, look for additional screws that hold the support piece to the rest of the pew.
 Be careful not to mix up pieces from different pews or lose the screws.